Imagine this...

 Online companies track individuals' movement on their web activities with log files.

-They will use the data for installing software that can pluck relevant information from files in-house.
+They will use the data to install software that can pluck relevant information from files in-house.

 The tracking software and the special files called cookies can monitor your customer's stored tracking history.